Divorce

 • Living apart: If you and your spouse have been separated and living apart for at least three years, you can file for divorce on these grounds.

-• Abandonment: You can use abandonment as your reason for divorce if your spouse has been gone for at least a year and has no intentions of returning to you.
+• Abandonment: You can use abandonment as your reason for divorce if your spouse has been gone for at least a year and has no intention of returning to you.

 Understanding Contested vs. Uncontested Divorce in Texas

 Is your divorce contested or uncontested?
 Either way, our firm can help.
-An uncontested divorce is one that both partners have agreed on and that lacks significant disputes in regards to assets and property.
-Conversely, a contested divorce occurs when the partners don’t agree on the grounds for divorce or the distribution of assets.
+An uncontested divorce is one that both partners have agreed on and that lacks significant disputes regarding assets and property.
+Conversely, a contested divorce occurs when the partners do not agree on the grounds for divorce or the distribution of assets.
 Contested divorces require more meticulous work to resolve, as all assets and property need to be identified and characterized.

 Timeline for Contested Divorce Proceedings in Texas